United Nations Secretariat Building: Offices

 The offices were placed on the upper floors.
 Each office story has a gross floor area of 19000 ft2.
 There were private offices on the perimeter of each floor.
 Secretarial offices, support staff, and elevator cores were clustered in the middle of each story.
-Low-level officials worked on the shallower western side of the building, while high-level officials worked on the eastern side.
-This was done for two reasons: the eastern side of the building was more desirable because it faced the East River, and higher-level diplomats needed space for secretaries, filing cabinets, and other space.
-Throughout the late 20th century, the original layout of the offices was changed.
-The partitions originally reached from the floor to the ceiling, but they were replaced with half-height partitions in 2010, when each story was converted into an open plan space.
+The eastern side of the building was more desirable because it faced the East River, and higher-level diplomats needed large amounts of space for secretaries, filing cabinets, and other functions.
+As a result, low-level officials worked on the shallower western side of the building, while high-level officials worked on the eastern side.
+Spaces such as the women's restrooms were originally also placed on the western side, overlooking Midtown Manhattan.
+High-ranking officials, such as Under-Secretaries-General, had wood-paneled suites with attached conference rooms.

-Floor 17 contained an interpreters' lounge and the UN's art and cartography divisions, while floor 20 contained an in-house barber shop.
-Floor 38 contained offices and an apartment for the Secretary-General of the United Nations.
-In addition, floor 38 contained a private switchboard and an office for the President of the United Nations General Assembly; most Secretariat employees were not allowed to visit this story.

-The offices are divided into modules measuring 4 ft wide, with movable partitions that align with the mullions on the facade.
-Originally, the offices included French desks as well as aluminum chairs.
+The offices are divided into modules measuring 4 ft wide, with movable partitions that align with the facade's mullions.
+The offices initially included French desks as well as aluminum chairs.
 Some of the original furnishings were restored in 2010, while others were replaced with replicas.
 The building uses over 10 acre of acoustic ceiling tiles.
-Each ceiling contains lighting fixtures spaced at regular intervals, which are outfitted with egg-crate louvers to reduce glare.
+Each ceiling has lighting fixtures spaced at regular intervals, which are outfitted with egg-crate louvers to reduce glare.
 The ceilings slope up near each window.
 Each office had a set of Venetian blinds, allowing occupants to adjust natural light levels as necessary; there were 2,200 Venetian blinds in total.
 The New York Times reported that the building contained 7 mi of partitions, 260 mi of electrical wiring, 11,000 electrical outlets, and 46 mi of pipes.
+Throughout the late 20th century, the original layout of the offices was changed.
+The partitions initially reached from the floor to the ceiling, but they were replaced with half-height partitions in 2010, when each story was converted into an open plan.